PHPirates/IntroToJulia/Markdown/BasicIntroduction.md

 end
 ```

-You can define type heirarchies on abstract types.
+You can define type hierarchies on abstract types.
 See the beautiful explanation at: http://docs.julialang.org/en/release-0.5/manual/types/#abstract-types

 ```julia